 What happens at each check:

-• Policy: p=rejectEMAIL BLOCKED 🚫
+• Your rules: p=rejectEMAIL BLOCKED 🚫

 Protect your domain with all three